iitggithub/iperf-server/README.md

 iperf-server is actually iperf (version 2) and iperf3 (version 3) all rolled into one repository.

 The easiest way to get started is to just run a docker container.
 The following will start an iperf3 server using the latest available version of Iperf3.
-Iperf3 servers by default will listen on TCP port 5201 and UDP port 5201.
+Iperf3 servers by default will listen on TCP port 5201 but can respond to both TCP and UDP tests from iperf clients.
 A unique name is used to differentiate iperf servers from one another.

 ```
-docker run -d --restart=always --name iperf-server_5201 -p 5201:5201 -p 5201/udp:5201/udp  iitgdocker/iperf-server:latest
+docker run -d --restart=always --name iperf-server_5201 -p 5201:5201 -p 5201:5201/udp  iitgdocker/iperf-server:latest
 ```

 # Iperf Parameters